Data Generation for Stability Studies of Power Systems with High Penetration of Inverter-Based Resources: Data Generation Tool

-Specifically, they include the power injected by each IBR that operates under a control strategy different from the one explicitly sampled (e.g., grid-following ($P_{GFL_i}$ $\forall i \in \mathcal{C}$)).
-These values are determined as the difference between the total IBR power and the portion allocated to IBRs operating in GFM mode, computed on a generator-unit basis.
+Specifically, they include the power injected by each \gls{ibr} that operates under a control strategy different from the one explicitly sampled (e.g., \gls{gfol} ($P_{GFL_i}$ $\forall i \in \mathcal{C}$)).
+These values are determined as the difference between the total \gls{ibr} power and the portion allocated to \glspl{ibr} operating in \gls{gfor} mode, computed on a generator-unit basis.